Hastinapur: Hastinapur Sanctuary

 Hastinapur Sanctuary, established in 1986, is one of the prominent wildlife projects in India.
 The sanctuary extends over a wide area, encompassing the districts of Meerut, Ghaziabad, Gautam Budh Nagar, Bijnor, Hapur, and Jyotiba Phule Nagar in Uttar Pradesh.
 It is a sprawling forest, occupying an area of nearly 2073 km2.

+Vidhur Ka Tila

+Vidur ka Tila is an archaeological mound in Hastinapur associated with Vidura, a prominent figure in the Mahabharata tradition.
+The site is marked by a pillar and is visited by pilgrims.
+It overlooks the Ganges Canal and is included among the notable heritage and religious sites of Hastinapur.

 Festivals and fairs

 Various cultural events and religious celebrations are held in Hastinapur annually, including Akshaya Tritiya, Das Lakshana, Kartik Mela, Holi Mela, and Durga Puja.
 These festivals, among others, are organized by non-government organizations (NGOs) and the State Tourism Department.